tig3r66/CMPUT275/README.md

 # Project Descriptions

 ## Assignment 1: Restaurant Finder
 This project implements a scrollable map of Edmonton on the Arduino using an Adafruit 3.5" TFT LCD display (touchscreen) and joystick.
 Users can tap the screen to view restaurants based on their mapped ratings.
 They may also find a restaurant based on Manhattan distance from the cursor (a caching system, quicksort, and/or insertion sort used to sort the restaurants).
+This assignment received a grade of 100% for both part 1 and part 2.

 ## Final Project: EEG Visualizer
 This project visualizes live-time mock EEG data alongside a fast Fourier fransform plot in an application run by PyQt5.
 Here, we implement the radix-2 decimation-in-time algorithm and the chirp Z-transform (aka Bluestein’s FFT algorithm).